opensearch-project/documentation-website/_opensearch/supported-field-types/token-count.md

 # Token count field type

-A token count field type stores the number of analyzed tokens in the string.
+A token count field type stores the number of analyzed tokens in a string.

 ## Example